TalhRehan/BoothProject/README.md

-This is simple booth project using the apii
+This is simple booth project using the api